Elmwood School - Interview with School Leadership

 Elmwood offers the IB layered with the Ontario curriculum.
 Both curricula are strong and contribute their strengths to the overall offering.
 Instruction is student driven, and students are required to follow their interests while actively relating them back to the core academics, something made most obvious in the Grade 5 exhibition, the Grade 10 culminating project, and the Grade 12 Creativity, Action, Service [CAS] project.
 The goal is to ensure that, by the time students leave the school, they’ve had multiple opportunities to lead, to consider the kinds of roles that they’d like to move into, to gain substantive experience working with others, and to put their ideas into action, while gaining fluency with the core literacies.

 The instructional approach is constructivist, with close attention given to real-world application.
 Lesson plans are adapted for the students’ individual strengths, deficits, and interests, to ensure that they become active participants in their learning.
-Says Harris: “It’s not delivery of curriculum; it’s very much a hands-on discovery pattern.
+“It’s not delivery of curriculum,” says science teacher Nathan Harris, “it’s very much a hands-on discovery pattern.
 You develop a topic by [having] girls doing activities to discover a physical law, rather than learning a physical law and going away and attempting to prove it.”
 Students learn through doing and engaging actively with the concepts, “rather than just bombarding students with facts and theories and equations.”
 Students were bouncing balls in the physics lab one day when we toured, measuring the rebound height.
-“That’s got a lot of nice basic physics in it,” says Harris.
+“That’s got a lot of nice basic physics in it,” says Harris of the bouncing balls.
 “Physics labs are just full of toys,” and that’s the spirit that he teaches within.
 “You can write on these as well,” he says, motioning to the glass walls, then grabbing a wipe-off marker and doodling on them.
 “You come in in the morning and it’s covered in mathematics.”
 He’s an energized teacher who feels that science “has to be enjoyable.
 What’s not to enjoy about it?
 And you have to be enthusiastic; enthusiasm is contagious.”
 The spaces are constructed to allow and invite that kind of engagement.

 Development of new program areas and enhancements is ongoing and aggressive.
 They are currently pioneering the creation of an artificial intelligence (AI) curriculum, developed with the support of the National Research Council and the Canada Science and Technology Museum.
 It’s based in machine language and coding, though it includes an ethics component as well (such as hands-on experience within local hospitals and tech companies).
 The understanding is that those experiences will give students the skills and the attitudes that they’ll need in their professional lives.
 Initiatives in design thinking are similarly innovative in that they aren’t just based in a facility with technology, but also an ethical interaction with it.